Article 49 of the French Constitution: Well-supervised implementation

 Subparagraph 2 relates, through parlementarisme rationalisé (rationalized parliamentarism) to making it difficult both to introduce a vote of no confidence as well as to adopt one.
-Its goal is to avoid government instability and thus, "that a government exists which is made to govern, to which is given the time and the possibility to do so", as de Gaulle said in his speech on 4 September 1958 at the Place de la République.
+Its goal is to avoid government instability and thus ensure "that a government exists which is made to govern, to which is given the time and the possibility to do so", as de Gaulle said in his 4 September 1958 speech at the Place de la République.

 Introducing a motion of no confidence is limited by requiring for each motion of censure the signature of one tenth at least of the deputies, each of whom may only sign three such motions during an ordinary session under Article 28.
 (Prior to the 1995 constitutional reform, a single motion for each of the two ordinary sessions in a year), or for each extraordinary session under Article 29.
 The consequences of this restriction are minor, since the opposition generally does not run out of authorized motions.
 The most visible consequence is that when there is more than one opposition party, the smallest (for example, the Front national between 1986 and 1988) cannot introduce such motions, since they would be unable to reach the 10% bar; however such a motion would in any event have had no chance of adoption.

 Subparagraph 2 also makes it more difficult to adopt a motion.
 First, a delay of forty-eight hours must elapse between introduction of a motion and a vote upon it.
 If the vote looks close, the 48 hour delay may allow the government to convince some of the undecided not to vote for the measure.
 The constitution thus prevents the interpellation prevalent under the Third Republic, in which a single deputy could challenge the government, and a vote, following debate, for legislation unfavorable to the government could lead to its departure.
 The Fourth Republic provided for a full day between introduction of a motion and a vote upon it.